1212mohamedtaha/CreditFraudDetection/README.md

 Download the data from Kaggle from this [link](https://www.kaggle.com/mlg-ulb/creditcardfraud)

-Run the training notebook
+Run the thr app/train.ipynp notebook

-In training, We tried a semi-supervised learning approach.
-We trained an autoencoder
+In training, We implemented a semi-supervised learning approach.

 ## Deployment Requirements:
 - Kafaka Server